1. Latitude is the angular distance of a place measured in degrees _____________.

 Explanation: Earth rotates 1° in 4 minutes.

-64. The Great Circle route is important in:
+64. The Great Circle route is important in_____________.

 A) Railways